-Subject : WORKSHOP - I (VISUAL ARTS)
+Subject: Workshop - I (Visual Arts)

-Code : ARS107 Credits : 2 Hours / Week: 4 hrs.
-Progressive Marks : 100
+Code: ARS107 Credits: 2 Hours / Week: 4 hrs.

+Progressive Marks: 100

-Emphasis is placed on developing visual communication skills necessary and related to architectural presentation including drawing, imaginative thinking and creativity though a hand on working various medium and materials.
+The course intends to emphasize on developing visual communication skills necessary and related to architectural presentation including drawing, imaginative thinking and creativity though a hand on working various medium and materials.

-- To familiarize the student with the various mediums and techniques of art though which artistic expression can be achieved. - To understand free hand drawing as a means to communicate and to train the students to sketch and render natural forms, built forms and presentation drawings manually in various media. - To involve students in a series of exercises this will look at graphic an abstract representations of art. - Involving them in a series of exercises which will help them experiment with forms and Hands on training
+- To familiarize the student with the various mediums and techniques of art though which artistic expression can be achieved. - To understand free hand drawing as a means to communicate and to train the students to sketch and render natural forms, built forms and presentation drawings manually in various media. - To involve students in a series of exercises this will look at graphic an abstract representation of art. - Involving them in a series of exercises which will help them experiment with forms and Hands on training